R3DRUN3/cyberhall/k8s-security/k8s-neuvector/README.md

 --namespace neuvector
 ```

-The output of the following command is:
+The output of the previous command is:
 ```console
 Release "neuvector" does not exist.
 Installing it now.
 NAME: neuvector